guilhermerc/snes-joystick-interface/README.md

 # snes_joystick_interface
-This repository contains codes for interfacing a SNES joystick with a Java application.
+This repository contains codes for serially interfacing a SNES joystick with a computer.